Emil0227/Vampire-House/index.md

 &nbsp;

-**3. This game is a tribute to other works; therefore, any form of commercial use for any reason is prohibited.**
+**3. This game is a tribute to other works; therefore, any form of commercial use for any reason is prohibited**

 &nbsp;

-**4. The author, 8KB GAMES, has the ultimate interpretative authority over this agreement and retains the right to modify its content at any time.**
+**4. The author, 8KB GAMES, has the ultimate interpretative authority over this agreement and retains the right to modify its content at any time**

 &nbsp;